Yolla Bolly–Middle Eel Wilderness: Flora and fauna

 The wilderness has Coast Range and Klamath montane, mixed evergreen and Douglas fir forest types.
-Conifers include the California endemic foxtail pine, ponderosa pine, red fir and white fir, western white pine, sugar pine, incense cedar, and the rare Pacific yew.
+Conifers include the California endemic foxtail pine, ponderosa pine, red fir and white fir, the rare western white pine, sugar pine, incense cedar, and the Pacific yew.
 Other tree species include oaks and cottonwoods.
-The area includes wet meadows and open grasslands supporting abundant deer herds (as well as cattle and sheep).
+The southern side of Shell Mountain is home to a rare stand of Juniper trees.
+The Cedar Basin area is also home to the farthest western stand of Quaking Aspen trees.
+The area includes wet meadows and open grasslands supporting abundant deer herds (as well as cattle and sheep but they are mainly kept out of the wilderness area).
 Lower elevations have chamise, manzanita, and ceanothus.

 Wildlife in the wilderness includes black bear, Roosevelt elk, black-tailed deer, gray fox, mountain lion, bobcat, coyote, northern flying squirrel, fisher and martin.
 The northern spotted owl can be found here, as well as eagles, hawks, turkey vultures and smaller birds like grouse, quail, and band-tailed pigeon.
+On rare occasions Turkey and herds of wild horse have been spotted as well.

 Rainbow trout live in most larger streams, such as in the South Fork of Cottonwood Creek, and in Black Rock Lake.
-The Middle Fork Eel River watershed has summer- and winter-run steelhead and spring-run chinook salmon, but fishing is restricted.
+The Middle Fork Eel River watershed and the South Fork Trinity River watershed has summer- and winter-run steelhead and spring-run and fall-run chinook salmon, but fishing is restricted.
+North Yolla Bolly lake was also stocked with Eastern Brook Trout but few remain.
+Coho Salmon and German Brown Trout have also been seen in many of the rivers but are rare.